leonardus/OpenSimNet-doc/README.md

 * `COULD_NOT_PARSE`: The server was unable to parse the JSON sent by the client
 * `INVALID_CALLSIGN`: The callsign contains illegal characters
 * `INVALID_SQUAWK_MODE`: The squawk mode requested is not one of `OFF`, `A`, `AC`, `S`
+* `INVALID_TYPE`: The type of an argument does not match the type supplied by the user
 * `LOGIN_FAILED`: The username or password provided by the client was incorrect
 * `MSG_TOO_LONG`: The message sent exceeds the server's maximum message length
 * `NOT_ENOUGH_ARGS`: The client has omitted required arguments for the command